gobiasinfosec/random_maths/README.md

 ### Future plans/wishlist

 As with all github accounts, I plan on adding more features.
-If I don't get too distracted, these should be fairly easy to implement
+If I don't get too distracted, these should be fairly easy to implement:

--Support for multiple specified email domains (again, should be fairly easy to do)
+-Support for multiple specified email domains

 -Add in threading to speed it up (this will take the longest since it's the thing I have the least experience with)